HANDS ON

 Patient Centricity (2 hours)

 Learn about this important mindset in Life Sciences - how to strategize, plan, implement, and enhance patient centricity, including best practices and industry lessons learned.
-This program is running on 16 April or 11 June both days at 12:30PM to 2:30PM Eastern / 9:30AM to 11:30AM Pacific.
+This program is running on 11 June from 12:30PM to 2:30PM Eastern / 9:30AM to 11:30AM Pacific.

 qtq80-8oCgYK